Neuroimmunology-UiO/gather/README.md

 ### Conda-based Installation (Alternative to Singularity)

-If you prefer a local development environment or wish to integrate **GATHeR** into an existing Conda workflow, you can install it via Conda.
+If you prefer a local development environment or wish to integrate **GATHeR** into an existing Conda workflow, you can install it via Conda (Tested on Ubuntu 24.04.1).
 We recommend creating a dedicated environment to avoid dependency conflicts:

 ```bash
 conda create -n gather-env -c bioconda gather